 Geology field training and training workshop run by Chelsea, a masters student with University of Montana and seasonal park ranger in the USA.

 With funds raised from our “Nature Libre” campaign, we are sponsoring school field trips.
-We have already brought nearly 100 students, teachers, and parents to Charco Verde, a natural reserve popular with tourists.
+We have already brought over 400 students, teachers, and parents to natural reserves and other ecotourism hotspots around the island.
 For most participants, it was their first time there, and their first field trip ever.

-Our current projects are showing promise, with up to 90 regular English class participants per week, enthusiastic attendees at English Cafe, 7000 tree seedlings planted, and the beginnings of an organic garden enterprise.
+Our ongoing legacy includes english classes to serve the community, including almost a decade of English Cafe, and over 10,000 tree seedlings planted, and an organic food garden that helps support the cafe.
 Kids come hang out in Centro PUMA and read books, play with educational toys, learn musical instruments, and have a safe space to be with friends.
-Tour guides and teachers are getting regular work despite the slow tourism.
+Tour guides and teachers benefitting from tourism that is slowly returning to the island

-Our project model is for us, as park rangers, to focus our work on Ometepe during the US winter (October-April) when there is less ecotourism work in the USA.
-During the US summer, we return to the US for the summer tourism season while our Nicaraguan guide partners continue running the program.
+Our project model was originally a model for us, as park rangers, to focus our work on Ometepe during the US winter (October-April) when there is less ecotourism work in the USA.
+We still return in the capacity of helpers and consultants to the project during our winter seasons.

-Guias Unidos is a project of Earth Island Institute (EII), a 501(c)3 nonprofit organization.
+Guias Unidos began as a project of Earth Island Institute (EII), a 501(c)3 nonprofit organization.
 EII is a fiscal sponsor for over 70 environmental and community activism projects.

 www.earthisland.org/index.php/projects/by-focus/